Baekalfen/ICAP-avscan/README.md

 Caution!
 ========
-This is the first C# code I've ever written and the largest Java code at the time.
+This is the first C# code I've ever written and my largest Java code at the time.
 It might not be idiomatic C# or Java code.
 Although it was tested to work at the time of writting, I can't guareentee, that it still works.
 Feel free to create an issue or pull request.

 Introduction
 ============